beyondbrokkoli/lua-ffi-gemini/README.md

 ### Windows
 If you have [LÖVE](https://love2d.org/) installed, you can launch the presentation without ever opening a terminal.
-Just follow these two steps for a perfect, click-and-play setup.
+Just follow these two steps for a click-and-play setup.

 By default, Windows 11 applies display scaling that makes the engine's text look blurry.
 To force pixel-perfect, razor-sharp typography, you must override the OS: